-The park has been built in memory of local toddler Jimmy Jurd, who lost his life at 23 months in 2016 to a rare form of brain cancer.
+The park was built in memory of local toddler Jimmy Jurd, who lost his life at 23 months in 2016 to a rare form of brain cancer.
 When Jimmy was diagnosed with cancer at the age of one, friends and family pulled together to raise money for his treatment; Jimmy sadly passed away before treatment could begin.

 The red and black equipment is covered in skull-and-crossbone details and contains a rope “spider web” wall, climbing wall, monkey bars, rope bridge, fireman pole and three slippery dips.